Kaiede/RPiLight/README.md

 `time` is a 24-hour time of the event, in hours, minutes, and seconds.
 So 8:15 pm would be 20:15:00.
 This time is in the local timezone set on the Raspberry Pi.

-This internal `channels` array contains items with a `token` and a `brightness` value.
+This internal `channels` array contains items with a `token` and a `brightness` or `intensity` value.
 The `token` is short-hand for the channel name, and depends on what PWM controller you are using.
 Examples are below.
-The `brightness` is a floating point value between `0` and `1.0`, with `1.0` being fully on, and `0` being off.
+The `brightness` or `intensity` is a floating point value between `0` and `1.0`, with `1.0` being fully on, and `0` being off.
+Which you use depends on what the goal is.
+If the light is at 50%, using `brightness` will *look* like 50% brightness.
+Using `intensity` will give you 50% of the lumen/PAR output of the channel.
+If setting the level for plants, It is recommended to use `intensity`, but if setting the level for aesthetics, it is recommended to use `brightness`.
+To avoid confusion, it is best to create a schedule using one or the other, but not both.

+In both cases, changes in the light level will be calculated as brightness to make the shift appear natural to the eye.

 Example Channel Tokens:
 ```